HidetoshiIkeno/RootReconstruct/README.md

 Here, R is the ratio of the diameter of the target point to the point included in the connection candidate point.
 W is a parameter for determining the priority ratio of the angle and the distance in determining the connection destination.

-Copyright (C)  Mizue Ohashi, Hidetoshi Ikeno, Kotaro Sekihara, Toko Tanikawa, Masako Dannoura, Keitaro Yamase, Chikage Todo, Takahiro Tomita, Yasuhiro Hirano
+Copyright (C)  GPR Research Group, Mizue Ohashi, Hidetoshi Ikeno, Kotaro Sekihara, Toko Tanikawa, Masako Dannoura, Keitaro Yamase, Chikage Todo, Takahiro Tomita, Yasuhiro Hirano

 <b>Reference</b> <br>
 M. Ohashi, H. Ikeno, K. Sekihara, T. Tanikawa, M. Dannoura, K. Yamase, C. Todo, T. Tomita, Y. Hirano, Reconstruction of root systems in Cryptomeria japonica using root point coordinates and diamete, Planta, to be published.